simonjanlov/Solar_panels_ROI_v2/README.md

-# Solar Panels: Return On Ivested Capital
+# Solar Panels: Return On Invested Capital

 Graduation project at the Data Engineer program at Brights / Academic Work Academy.